-Designed around an adapted MkIII Lee-Enfield action and stock the De Lisle is chambered in .45ACP, accepting .45 calibre Colt 1911 pistol magazines rather than Lee Enfield’s usual 10-round .303 magazine.
-The key element of the De Lisle’s design was the 21cm long integral barrel sound suppressor (silencer).
+Designed around an adapted MkIII Lee-Enfield action and stock the De Lisle is chambered in .45ACP, accepting slightly modified .45 calibre Colt 1911 pistol magazines rather than Lee Enfield’s usual 10-round .303 magazine.
+The key element of the De Lisle’s design was the 21 cm long integral barrel sound suppressor (silencer).
 The suppressor allowed propellent gas from the rifles .45 cartridge to bleed out of the barrel quietening the sound of the round leaving the muzzle.

 It was issued to British Commando units and the SOE (Special Operations Executive) during World War Two.
-Accurate at up to 800ft and extremely quiet they used to kill sentries during infiltration missions.
-Following the end of the war they remained in service until the 1960s with De Lisle’s finding their way to Korea and Malaya and possibly Northern Ireland.
+Accurate at up to 200 yards, with no muzzle flash and extremely quiet they used to kill sentries during infiltration missions.
+They were used by Commandos and the SOE in Europe and several found their way to Allied forces in Burma.
+Following the end of the war they remained in service until the 1960s with De Lisle’s finding use during the Korean War, the Malayan Emergency (see image #3) and possibly during The Troubles in Northern Ireland.
 They’re much less well known than the other silenced weapons of the war; the Welrod pistol or the silenced STEN submachine guns (MkII & VI).